Topics to be presented at 2018 IPS

 Seafield was acquired by Dana Petroleum in 1997 and Hilary left to form her own consultancy offering legal and negotiating services.
 From 1998 to 2017 Hilary worked with several leading oil and gas companies in the UKCS, including Petrobras, Noble Energy and GDF SUEZ/ENGIE.
 During that time, she was involved in a number of industry initiatives to develop standard agreements for the North Sea, notably the Decommissioning Relief Deed and Decommissioning Security Agreement.
 Her last major project was to participate in the delivery of the commercial agreements relating to the giant Cygnus Gas field in the North Sea for ENGIE.
 She retired last year, after nearly 40 years of involvement in the oil and gas sector.

-- SSMC: Unitization & Unit Operating Agreement
+- SSMC: Unitization & Unit Operating Agreement - SOLD OUT

 Nina Howell, Counsel, King & Spalding